+[Section X.] (Section XI.
+P. L.) Be it further enacted by the authority aforesaid, That the owner or owners of such buildings shall not at any time re-build on the street, lane, alley or square so encroached on, and in case any person or persons shall rebuild on the said street, alley or square, so encroached on, the same shall be deemed, taken and adjudged a public nuisance, and shall be abatable and punishable as such and the person or persons so re-building shall forfeit and pay the sum of twenty pounds to the supervisors of the said streets, lanes, alleys and squares to be applied towards repairing of the same, being thereof legally convicted in any county court of quarter sessions for the county of York.

+(Section XII.
+P. L.) And to the intent that the said streets, lanes, alleys and such others as shall be hereafter laid out may be duly regulated, made and kept in good order.

 [Section XI.]
-Be it further enacted by the authority aforesaid, That the owner of such buildings shall not at any time rebuild on the street, lane, alley or square so encroached on: And in case any person or persons shall rebuild on the said street, alley or square so encroached on, the same shall be deemed, taken and adjudged a public nuisance, and shall be abateable and punishable as such, and the person or persons so rebuilding shall forfeit and pay the sum of twenty pounds to the supervisors of the said streets, lanes, alleys and squares, to be applied towards repairing the same, being thereof first legally convicted in any county court of quarter sessions for the county of Cumberland.

-(Section XIII, P. L.) And to the intent that the said streets, lanes, alleys and such others as shall be hereafter laid out, may be duly regulated, made and kept in good order:

-[Section XII.]
-Be it enacted by the authority aforesaid, That no person or persons whatsoever shall, from and after the publication of this act, lay the foundation of any party wall or front of any building, adjoining the streets, lanes and alleys within the said borough, before they have applied to the surveyors or regulators, to be appointed by the burgesses and assistants of the said borough, who are hereby empowered, as often as there shall be occasion to appoint three discreet persons to be surveyors or regulators of the said streets, lanes and alleys, so far as the same are already laid out and built upon, and of such streets, lanes and alleys as shall hereafter from time to time be laid out and opened by the owners of the ground within the said borough respectively, which said persons so to be appointed shall direct the regulation of the said streets, lanes and alleys, and of the footway on the sides of the streets and fronting the houses and lots in the said borough with the width or breadth of such footway; and upon application made to them shall regulate and lay out the proper gutters, channels and conduits, for the carrying off the water; and shall and may enter upon the lands of any person or persons in order to set out the foundations and to regulate the walls to be built between party and party as to the breadth and thickness thereof; which foundations shall be equally laid upon the lands of the persons between whom such party wall is to be made; and the first builder shall be reimbursed one moiety of the charge of such party wall, or for so much thereof as the next builder shall have occasion to make use of, before such next builder shall any ways use or break into the said wall and the charge or value thereof shall be set by the said regulators, or any two of them.
+Be it enacted by the authority aforesaid, That no person or persons whatsoever shall from and after the publication of this act lay the foundation of any party wall or front of any building adjoining the streets, lanes and alleys within the said borough before they have applied to the surveyors or regulators to be appointed by the burgesses and assistants of the said borough who are hereby empowered as often as there shall be occasion to appoint three discreet persons to be surveyors or regulators of the said streets, lanes and alleys so far as the same are already laid out and built upon, and of such, streets, lanes and alleys as shall hereafter from time to time be laid out and opened by the owners of the ground within the said borough respectively, which said persons so to be appointed shall direct the regulation of the said streets, lanes and alleys, and on the footway on the sides of the streets and fronting the lots and houses in the said borough with the width or breadth of such footways and upon application made to them shall lay out and regulate the proper gutters, channels and conduits for the carrying off the waters, and shall and may enter upon the lands of any person or persons in order to set out the foundations and to regulate the walls to be built between party and party as to the breadth and thickness thereof, which foundations shall be equally laid upon the lands of the persons between whom such party-wall is to be made, and the first builder shall be reimbursed one moiety of the charge of such party-wall and for so much thereof as the next builder shall have occasion to make use of before such next builder shall any ways use or break into the said wall, and the charge or value thereof shall be set by the said regulators or any two of them.